NaixGames/NaixGames.Github.io/_tutorials/009Tutorial.md

 <h2> Overview </h2>

-For the past seven months, I have been developing a mod for Hades to be able to play it in multi-world randomizer; Archipelago, and it has been a really fun and interesting experience!
+For the past seven months, I have been developing a mod for Hades to be able to play it in a multiworld randomizer; Archipelago, and it has been a really fun and interesting experience!
 However, if you are a normal person, the past sentence means nothing to you.
 What is a randomiser? what is a multiworld? why it is called Archipelago?
 In this post I plan to answer two of those questions, so in a follow up I can roughly explain how to get a game into Archipelago and what problems I run while working on Hades.